jumpUpGoal/EventFinder/README.md

 Contributions are welcome!
 If you find any issues or have suggestions for improvement, please create an issue or submit a pull request.

-## Contact

-If you have any questions or feedback about AI NovelSeeker, please contact me at `marta.moreira1@gmail.com`.